microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangeprotectionpolicy-create.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a Protection Policy for a M365 service Exchange.
-Policy will be created in 'inactive' state.
+Policy is created in 'inactive' state.
 User can also provide a list of Protection Units under the policy.

 Refer to [users](../resources/user.md) for the format of userId.